Alven Capital raises $261 million fund to invest in French entrepreneurs

 Compared to many French VC firms, Alven Capital gets its funds from traditional limited partners that usually invest in private equity firms.
 Alven Capital doesn’t work with big public French companies or strategic investors.
 If you invest in the VC firm, it means that you’re looking for a good return on investment and nothing else.

-All backers in Alven IV reinvested in Alven V — they represent around two-thirds of Alven V. New LPs also invested, as well as a a few entrepreneurs from Alven portfolio companies — they represent a tiny portion of the fund.
+All backers in Alven IV reinvested in Alven V — they represent around two-thirds of Alven V. New LPs also invested, as well as a few entrepreneurs from Alven portfolio companies — they represent a tiny portion of the fund.
 The firm doesn’t want to share the names of those entrepreneurs.
 “We don’t consider it as a marketing argument,” Uzan said.

 Alven Capital raised its newest fund three years after Alven IV.
 Given that they had to turn down some LPs, the VC firm plans to raise new funds at the same pace in the future.